kingluddite/web-dev-notes/cms/wordpress/bootstrap-wordpress-part-1.md

 View page in browser to test if header include is working

 #### get_footer()
+Now we are going to use the same technique to break up our footer content into it's own file and we'll use the `get_footer()` include to pull it into `index.php`

-In `index.php` select and cut from the HR element to end of the HTML element and paste into `footer.php`.
+In `index.php` select and cut from the `HR` element to end of the `HTML` element and paste into `footer.php`.

 Replace cut code in `index.php` with the following PHP code: